amrithub/T1A1/README.md

 2. *sources IP address to destination*
 3. *contains parameters for aintaining service quality*
 ## *IP addresses (IPV4 and IPV6)*
-An Internet Protocol address (IP address is a label assignedto each device connected to a network) that follows the Inetrnet protocol for data transfer.
+An Internet Protocol address (IP address) is a tag assigned to each networked device that follows the data transfer protocol inetrnet.
-IP address is written in human readable numeric symbol such as 255.255.172.1.
-IPV4 refers to 32-bit address while IPV6 uses 128-bits for IP adress.
-Two main functions of IP address are:
+IP address in human readable numerical symbol such as 255.255.172.1 is written.
+IPV4 refers to a 32-bit address whereas IPV6 uses IP address 128-bit.
+Two big IP address features are:
 a.
 Identifying the host
 b.
 Providng the location of the host in the network.

 ## *domains and DNS*
-Domian means a website and domain name is the address where the Internet users can access the website.
-A domain name is assigned to for identifying computers on the Internet.
+Domain means a website and the description of the domain is the address that Internet users can access the website.
+To identify computers on the Internet, a domain name is assigned.
-A Domin Name System (DNS) is a standard hierarchical naming system for computers or other relevant devices connected to the Internet.
-DNS is equivalent to a telephone directory of domain names and DNS translate the domain names into IP addresses.
+A Domin Name System (DNS) for computers or other related devices connected to the Internet is a generic hierarchical naming system.
+DNS is the equivalent of a domain name telephone directory and DNS converts the domain name into IP addresses.

 <!-- IPv4 has 32-bit address length	and IPv6 has 128-bit address length.
 IPV4 Supports Manual and DHCP address configuration	whereas IPV6 supports Auto and renumbering address configuration In IPv4 end to end connection integrity is Unachievable	and in IPv6 end to end connection integrity is Achievable